 Building a caring business

-Troye was just 17 when he was watching a movie about a heroic doctor and decided it would be the life for him.
+Wallett was just 17 when he saw a movie about a heroic doctor and decided there and then what he wanted to do with his life.
 The name of the film escapes him, and so too the reasons he didn’t get into medicine straight away, though he admits the extra work to transfer from a science degree into medicine sparked an interest in real world innovations to improve people’s lives.

 “It may have started on a whim, but being a doctor taps into my sense of care and teaching and it was the best decision I ever made,” he says.

 Rees’s path to a medical career began in his childhood.
 His parents ran a general practice serving a rural community while he was always interested in the natural world and science around him.